bsord/rede/README.md

-# serverless-poc
+# Rede.io
+Rede is an automated content generation service that runs on a schedule.
+It currently sends AI generated richly formatted emails, by gathering data from the web based on a users desired content type and interest, sending that to an LLM for generating the content with useful context, and sending the resulting HTML in an email to the user.

+## Details
-This Repo demonstrates using Terraform + Serverless + React to deploy a full stack application on AWS.
+It's configured and deployed via Terraform + Serverless and runs on AWS.
+The front end is React with Vite.

-The core Infrastructure resources such as DNS zones, buckets, databases, queues, etc. are deployed via Terraform.
+The core Infrastructure resources such as DNS zones, buckets, databases, queues, etc. are deployed via Terraform to AWS, MongoDB Atlas, and CloudFlare.

-The backend is comprised of various JavascriptServerless functions behind an AWS API Gateway.
+The backend is comprised of various Javascript Serverless functions behind an AWS API Gateway.
 The front end is hosted on S3 and fronted by a CloudFront distribution.
+Emails will be sent with SendGrid

 ## Getting Started
 To get started you will need to make sure you have the following Command line tools installed

 **Prerequisites:**
-- An Unused domain (this will take it over completely)
+- An available domain or subdomain in Cloudflare
 - AWS Cli
 https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html
 ```sh